Belichick reaches milestone as Patriots top Raiders 36-20

 The Raiders played without speedy rookie receiver Henry Ruggs III because of injuries to his knee and hamstring.
 Also sidelined were starting right tackle Trent Brown (calf) and linebacker Nick Kwiatkoski (pectoral muscle).
 Left guard Richie Incognito (Achilles tendon) went on injured reserve Wednesday.
 Agholor started at receiver, rookie John Simpson at left guard and Denzelle Good at right tackle.

 The Patriots were down center David Andrews and rookie linebacker Josh Uche after both were placed on IR Saturday.
-Running back James White was also out for the second straight game following the passing of his father.
 Joe Thuney shifted over to center, and rookie Michael Onwenu started at left guard.

 INJURIES